zzaoen/RdmaAcceleratingRedis/answers.md

-As for question 2 and 5,
+For question 2 and 5,

-we call "redis master-slave", which means Redis's `slaveof` instruction synchronizes master and slave data;  "RDMA master-slave" refers to the master and slave data synchronization we implemented using `RDMA Verbs`.
+we call "redis master-slave", which means Redis's `slaveof` instruction synchronizes master and slave data;  "RDMA master-slave" refers to the master and slave data synchronization we implemented by using `RDMA Verbs`.

-I'm so sorry for that I marked the wrong data in readme file Figure1-3.
+I'm so sorry for that I marked the wrong data in readme.
+I have corrected Figure1-3 in readme.

-In readme, we use "bandwidth" to compare experiments, we calculate the bandwidth by dividing the total amount of data transferred by the synchronization completion time.
+We use "bandwidth" to compare experiments, we calculate the bandwidth by dividing the total amount of data transferred by the synchronization completion time.
 To be honest, we shouldn't use "bandwidth" to compare experiments, "Time consuming" is much better.
 Synchronization completion time includes not only the data transfer time, but also other times, such as data write time to disk.

-Question 6 mentions Figure1-2 in readme which shows a comparison of two different synchronization methods:
+Question 6 mentioned Figure1-2 in readme which shows a comparison of two different synchronization methods:

 method1: using TCP(100Mb) and file writing to disk in the slave and master.